foundersandcoders/coursebook/src/learn/DOTNET/index.md

 ## Setting up project

-start by creating a new project and cding into it.
+start by creating a new project and cd-ing into it.

 use the following command to see a list of possible dotnet project types.